 In the last post in my Star Wars Month Series, I talked about how Star Wars® has helped me learn about myself.
 In that post, I mentioned my Star Wars fan fiction, The Phantom Jedi.
-Today I want to talk more about how that came about.
+Today I want to talk more about how that came about. (this post has been edited to match the changes made in the reboot)

 It all started with Season 5 of the Clone Wars.
 First, Satine Kryze was murdered in front of her secret love, Obi Wan Kenobi, by former Sith apprentice Darth Maul.
 Then Ahsoka was kicked out of the order for something she didn’t do.
 By the time the Jedi Council figured out that she was innocent they had already shattered her trust so she walked away from them.
 Both of these things infuriated me, even though I knew that they where part of the lead up to Episode 3.
 Therefore, I wondered what if those things didn’t happen?
 What would be the resulting effect on Anakin’s path?